BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 ### Clone

+Cloning the repository downloads it to your local computer.
+You can do this as many times as you wish, and synchronize across them.
+You can even share the repository with other users, and they can operate on the repository locally as well.

 ![Cloning a GitHub Repository](/media/2020-02-24-githubclassroom/git-clone.gif)

 ### Basic Repository Operations: Add, Commit, and Push

+Sometimes, you'll have private files in your repository directory that are important, but too senstive (or just custom to each local computer) to save to the remote repository in the cloud.
+For this reason, you'll explicitly ***add*** each file that you want to upload to the cloud.
+Note that you also add files that you've modified even if they already exist.

+Once you've added your file(s), you can ***commit*** your changes to the repository.
+This creates a log timestamp that you can see in the repository to track who did what and when.
+You can even roll back your repository to any point in time marked by one of these commits.
+It's a good idea to commit relatively often, whenever a major milestone is reached that you might like to revert to or review someday.
+It's also a good idea to specify a commit log message so that these commits make sense beyond simply what files were modified and how.
+This is specified with the ``-m`` flag to ``git commit``.

+Before git came along, repositories would often automatically sync to the remote in the cloud as soon as a commit was made.
+This might even seem reasonable at first glance.
+But not all computers are connected to the Internet at all times, and so it is helpful to separate these operations so that you can make commits while offline.
+After you have made one or more commits, you can ***push*** them to the remote in the cloud.

 ![Add, Commit, and Push to a GitHub Repository](/media/2020-02-24-githubclassroom/git-commit-push.gif)

 #### Other Operations: Removing files, Pulling

+In addition to adding files, you can also remove files from the repository with ``git rm``.
+You'll commit and push these changes just like with add operations.

+One final note: it's a good practice to ***pull*** the repository from the remote cloud before performing a push operation.
+In fact, it's required if anyone else has pushed commits that you have not yet downloaded.
+You can use the ``git pull`` command to do this, and should plan on doing this at least any time you push.

 ![Removing Files, and Pulling to Update Remote Changes](/media/2020-02-24-githubclassroom/git-commit-push.gif)

 ### Branching

+Things can get messy if there are many people working on many different parts of a repository with different objectives in mind.
+It is nice to have a "sandbox" to work in that is separate from the rest of the team, and then to merge that sandbox back into the ***master*** repository when you are finished.
+These "sandboxes" are called ***branches***.
+You can create a branch using the ``git branch <branch name>`` command, and switch between branches using the ``git checkout <branch name>`` command.
+Git provides a shortcut when creating a new branch that executes both operations: ``git checkout -b <branch name>``.

+Initially, the branch will be identical to the current branch, but it will be on its own independent commit timeline.

 ![Creating a Branch](/media/2020-02-24-githubclassroom/git-branch.gif)

+With GitHub, it's possible that a single user or subset of users are in charge of the ***master*** branch, into which these branches would often be merged.
+To request a code review and merge of a branch, you can create a ***Pull Request*** that seeks a review, comments, and ultimately a merge of the branch.

+With GitHub classroom, branches and Pull Requests are useful because they allow students to communicate with instructors about their repository.
+Students can seek assistance on their code by creating a Pull Request on a branch, and instructors can use the review feature to comment on the student's attempt down to the line level.
+However, this is also a good practice for using git and GitHub, and GitHub classroom provides a convenient opportunity to practice these operations in ways that will help the student get assistance on their coursework.
+More on this later.

 ### Merging a Branch

+You can merge a branch into your existing branch using the ``git merge <branch name>`` operation.
+You can ***checkout*** the target branch first, and then merge the other branch in.

 ![Merging another Branch into the Current Branch](/media/2020-02-24-githubclassroom/git-merge-no-commit-just-push.gif)